euclio/sphinx-bootstrap-theme/README.rst

 **page_toc_maxdepth** (Default: -1): Allows you to limit the page local TOC to the specified depth.
 When using the 'subnav' position the depth is currently set to 1.

+**sourcelink_position** (Default: nav): Specifies the location where the "Source" link, if enabled in your config.py, will be displayed.
+Supported values include:

+- **nav**: In the main navigation header after the other navigation links.
+- **footer**: In the page footer alongside the "Back To Top" link.

+**show_bootstrap** (Default: False): If true, a link to this theme will be place alongside the "Created using Sphinx" text in the footer.

 Bootstrap